-

 The service framework specifies what business analysts perform and why they are useful.
 It advises how the work should be done by suggesting relevant activities and strategies to consider when determining the best strategy for each situation and context.

-We won’t go into depth in this article about the BASF Framework, you can read more on the framework in this post ( link to BASF post)
+I won’t go into depth in this article about the BASF Framework, you can read more on the framework in this post ( link to BASF post)

 • Investigation and problem analysis - The investigation of the root causes of problems.
 Essentially, recognising a business requirement and shaping the project to meet that need.